-Trump, in State of the Union, to advocate ‘agenda of the American People’
+State of the Union: Trump decries ‘ridiculous’ investigations, ‘revenge’ politics in unity appeal

 STATE OF THE UNION 2019, TRUMP'S SECOND ADDRESS: WHO'S ATTENDING?

-The president will also say “reversing decades of calamitous trade policies” is a “paramount” priority for his administration.

-He also plans to say with regard to foreign policy, "As a candidate for President, I pledged a new approach.
-Great nations do not fight endless wars."
-He will address the unrest in Venezuela, saying, “We stand with the Venezuelan people in their noble quest for freedom.”
+At one point, House Democratic women wearing white gave the president a standing ovation when he said there are “more women serving in Congress than ever before.”
+Reacting to the Democratic applause, Trump quipped, “You weren't supposed to do that.”

-Trump's appeals for unity are unlikely to win over many of his Democratic critics in Congress.
+Still, Trump's appeals for unity are unlikely to win over many of his Democratic critics in Congress.
 Before Trump even delivered his speech, California Sen. Kamala Harris, a 2020 Democratic presidential candidate, said, "We will hear insincere appeals to unity."

+Also in the audience were several other Democrats running to challenge Trump in 2020, including Cory Booker of New Jersey, Elizabeth Warren of Massachusetts and Kirsten Gillibrand of New York.

 The lead-up to this year’s speech to Congress has been uniquely dramatic: House Speaker Nancy Pelosi initially invited the president to deliver the State of the Union on Jan.
 29. But she later moved to delay the speech, citing the ongoing partial government shutdown.
 The president then abruptly denied military aircraft to Pelosi for a foreign trip.

-Pelosi, who regained the speakership after Democrats re-took the House in November, will be seated behind Trump in the House chamber on Tuesday night.
+Pelosi, who regained the speakership after Democrats re-took the House in November, was seated behind Trump in the House chamber.

+During Tuesday's speech, the president took credit for an “unprecedented economic boom,” boasting of 5.3 million new jobs created.
+He also highlighted Republican efforts to eliminate “the very unpopular Obamacare individual mandate penalty” as part of the tax reform.

 Tuesday night’s date for this year’s State of the Union was ultimately agreed upon after the president in January signed a bill reopening the government for three weeks.
 But that standoff is not resolved.
 Trump has refused to sign a government funding bill that does not include money for his long-promised border wall, and has called on Congress to make a deal with him on border security ahead of a Feb.
 15 funding deadline.